 User is directed to the admin consent flow

 In this consent scenario, the user navigates to or is directed to the admin consent flow.

-Non-admin users will be blocked from granting consent to the application, and they'll be told to ask their admin for access to the app.
+Users are blocked from granting consent to the application, and they're told to ask their admin for access to the app.